Jami-Lee Ross 'sectioned' to mental health facility in Auckland

 Jami-Lee Ross has been sectioned to an Auckland mental health facility, following a tumultuous week in which he traded insults and allegations with the National Party and came clean to his wife about extra-marital affairs.

-Ross was taken in by police on Sunday afternoon, and a source close to Ross told the Herald that Ross was "not in good shape" and "had been sectioned ... people who go willingly aren't sectioned".
+Ross was picked up by police on Sunday, and a source close to Ross told the Herald that Ross was "not in good shape" and "had been sectioned ... people who go willingly aren't sectioned".

 Under the Mental Health Act, a person can be sectioned to a safe place against their will and given treatment if their safety is considered at risk.